 With the advent of professional box lacrosse, there seemed to be a renewed interest in the game and membership was on the rise.
 In 1993, the Mimico Jr. B Mountaineers returned to the ranks of junior competition, when a group of former players decided that it was time for our players to stay at home to play the game.
 The new team embraced the history of Mimico Lacrosse, honoured past greats from the club, and broadcast home games on Rogers Cable.
 Interest in this new team and the sport of lacrosse in our community continued to grow.

-Mimico Minor Lacrosse continues to enjoy much success, as one of the largest associations in Ontario with a thriving Houseleague Box program and two Rep Box teams at each age division.
-Mimico’s field program has grown rapidly over the past few seasons, with two teams per division in the spring season, fall field and the introduction of the Girls Field program in 2010.
+Mimico Minor Lacrosse continues to enjoy much success, as one of the largest associations in Ontario with a house league box program and two rep box teams at each age division.
+Field lacrosse has grown rapidly in Mimico over the past few seasons and now boats one of the largest programs in the Ontario Minor Field Lacrosse League and well as a thriving women's field lacrosse program.